ndelah/Prolog/README.md

-# prolog
+# Prolog
-Notes and exercises made in Programming languages and Methodologies.
+Notes and exercises made during the course Programming languages and Methodologies.